 Prepare yourself!
-By the end of this loooong read, you’ll know everything there is to know about CRM software: What it is, what types of CRM are out there, CRM benefits you may get, who can use it, how it works, and how to implement it.
+By the end of this loooong read, you’ll know everything there is to know about CRM software.
+What is a CRM?
+What are the types of CRM?
+What are the benefits of CRM ?
+Who can use it?
+How does it work?
+How to implement a CRM?

 From a complete CRM newbie to a CRM know-it-all in one guide.
 It’s gonna be epic!

 Customer Relationship Management (CRM) is software that lets businesses effectively collect, store, and manage their lead and customer information to build and maintain relationships with them.
 Essentially, it’s an organised repository for customer data and all the processes associated with its management.